changhaichuan/vehicle_detection/README.md

 # A vehicle detection model
 This is a submission to Unleash Live for skill assessment.
-Please refer to **'output video.mp4'** for results and read the **"vehicle_detection_report.pdf"** for the model algorithm and discussions on the selected model.
+Please refer to **'output video.mp4'** for results and read **"vehicle_detection_report.pdf"** for the model algorithm and discussions on the selected model.

 ## Required packages
 - opencv-python (4.5.5 tested)